weeblrpress/clearstatus/README.md

 - Twitter integration
 - Disqus commenting on each issue
 - Pinned issue for security alerts
-- 100% secure: static content cannot be hacked
+- Secure: static content is hard to hack
 - All content under your control
 - Unlimited users, issues and status pages
 - Mobile/tablets/desktop